 We suggest you read about Louisiana’s rich literary history and try the literary walking tour of the New Orleans Convention and Visitors Bureau — or this one compiled by Frommer’s: Literary Walking Tour of New Orleans.

 Keep in mind that tours not designed by Author Adventures may include landmarks that can not be toured inside or may not be family-friendly.
 Many areas of the French Quarter are intended for adults only.

 That said, one fantastic exception on any literary tour of New Orleans is Faulkner House Books, formerly an apartment of William Faulkner in the beginning era of his writing career.
-It has something for everyone on your shopping list.
-This jewel on a side street in the French Quarter is not to be missed.
-Artists display their work across the street from the store and are happy to talk about their exhibits with tourists.
+It has something for everyone.
+In addition to the findings inside, artists display their work across the street from the store and are happy to talk about their exhibits with tourists.

 Click any link below for author and place information.
 Our Louisiana trail includes:

 A. French Quarter and Tennessee Williams, New Orleans